isontheline/pro.webssh.net/README.md

 ## Sponsors ❤️

-WebSSH **PRO** is a one-time purchase app, but if you like it and want to support the project further, please consider [sponsoring](https://github.com/sponsors/isontheline).
+WebSSH **PRO** is a one-time purchase, but if you like it and want to support the project further, please consider [sponsoring](https://github.com/sponsors/isontheline).

 Every contribution - even a small one - is greatly appreciated and will help me keep the project alive and improve it